Website Unavailable due to Planned Maintenance on May 19, from 6:00 a.m. to 9:30 a.m

 If Standard Documentation is Not Available

-In exceptional circumstances (e.g., business closure, retirement of employer, family business, or confidentiality concerns), the following may be accepted together:
+In exceptional circumstances (e.g., business closure, retirement of employer, family business, or confidentiality concerns), you must submit all of the following 3 items:

-1. A sworn statement (signed by a commissioner of oaths) explaining why documentation is unavailable
+1. Sworn statement (signed by a commissioner of oaths) explaining why documentation is unavailable

-2. A sworn statement (signed by a commissioner of oaths) detailing:
+2. Sworn statement (signed by a commissioner of oaths) detailing:

 • Employment duration (start and end dates)